isovector/certainty-by-construction/src/book/4-setoids.lagda.md

 ```

 but the two do have the same elements in the same order, and thus we can show
-they are equal under quotienting by `contents`:
+they are equal under quotienting by `def:contents`:

 ```agda
     open Sandbox-Quotient (contents {ℕ}) ≡-equiv